neilsarkar/pogp/README.md

 # Portable Open Game Protocol 0.0.5

-Making games is hard.
-It shouldn't have to be.

 Making games should feel like playing games.

 ## Introducing the POG protocol

-The POG Protocol defines language-neutral binary and json representations of [Inputs](#inputs) and [State](#state).
+The POG Protocol defines language-neutral binary representations of [Inputs](#inputs) and [State](#state).

+This allows us to create a portable game loop that can be run in browser or any major game engine.

 ### **Portable**

-* prototype and playtest game logic in rust, c++, c# or typescript in the browser

-* compile your logic for unreal, unity, bevy, godot etc (WIP)
+* browser - use [wasm](https://webassembly.org/) to prototype and playtest with hot reloading

+* standalone / mobile / console - use [ffi](https://en.wikipedia.org/wiki/Foreign_function_interface) to bring your game loop into any game engine

-* support online multiplayer by running your logic on a server or exchanging binary input payloads peer to peer
+* online multiplayer - run your game loop on any web server or exchange pogp binary input peer to peer

 ### **Open**